techrah/techrah.github.io/_posts/2020-01-07-build-openmp-macos-catalina-complete.md

 ## Install R Studio

 R Studio is available as a [Homebrew cask][2].
 However, it requires the R cask to be installed.
-We avoided installing R this way because it doesn't allow a custom installation.
+We avoided installing R this way because it doesn't allow a custom installation and can't install pre-build binary packages from CRAN.
 I therefore recommend installing R Studio by [downloading the installer][3] from rstudio.com.

 ## XQuartz & X11